juansv2k2/property-price-analysis/README.md

-# Properti Prices Analysis - Argentina
+# Property Prices Analysis - Argentina

 This repository contains data analysis and predictive modeling notebooks focused on property prices in Argentina.
 The project is divided into two main parts: